f4gkr/PicTalk/README.md

 # PicTalk

-this is the official repository for the PicTalk software, a wide audience software to enable reception and decoding of PicSat telemetry and scientific data.
+this is the the PicTalk software, an attempt to provide an "all in one" software to enable reception and decoding of PicSat telemetry and scientific data.

+Current version (as of 19th of Feb 2018) supports SDRPlay RSP1/A and RTLSDR.
+Funcube is not working properly (frequency management issue) and will be added soon.

+This sotware requires Python 3.5/3.6 to be installed with the following Python Packages :
+- Scipy
+- Numpy
+- ZMQ

+This application is split in two parts:
+- The core Qt C++ program manages the SDR device and extracts the sub-band of interest,
+- It scans the RF channel to estimate potential transmission from satellite
+- the IQ Samples are sent to the Python code in charge of demodulation and building the KISS AX25 Frame
+- The Python code sends back to C++ the decoded frame for local storage and display.

+To compile this program you need to check that you have the correct Python installed, and in particular the following packages:
+### Required Qt Modules :
+qt5-default
+libqt5svg5-dev

+### Required librairies :
+- libusb-1.0-0-dev
+- libgps-dev (connects to gpsd to retrieve time, otherwise on fail uses system time)
+- libfftw3-dev
+- libczmq-dev

+### clone the repository, then from the folder :
+- edit the pictalk.pro to set the relevant Python version

+- generate makefile :
+   qmake
+- compile
+   make

+- run
+  .pictalk

-For more information, please visit http://picsat.r-e-f.org/ or https://picsat.obspm.fr/
+For more information, please visit https://picsat.obspm.fr/